Meet the Founder,

 Joyce Lynn Elder, JD

-With an artistic eye for unique perspectives and an attorney’s skill in spotting issues, Joyce has a proven track record for helping people find options in the face of "impossible" situations.
-She has:
+With an artistic eye for unique perspectives and an attorney’s skill in spotting issues, I have a proven track record for helping people find options in the face of "impossible" situations.
+I have:

 advocated as an attorney, Dependency CASA, witness, and legislative action committee member;

-coached people through suicidal thoughts, grief, and anxiety;
+coached people through crises such as suicidal thoughts, grief, and anxiety; leaving abusive relationships, and health challenges;

 mediated workplace, small claims, and neighborhood disputes;